jcvdav/transferable_conservation/README.md

 # Repository for: A market for 30x30 in the ocean
 ## By: Juan Carlos Villaseñor-Derbez, Christopher Costello & Andrew Plantinga

+> Please note this repository contains multiple branches.
+This branch is the only one that is relevant to the paper.

 ## Repository structure